Sign In / Sign Out

 You must have your immunization history recorded submitted to ASU Health Services and provide documentation that you have had two measles vaccinations (one of which must be dated after 1979) or a lab test showing proof of immunity to the measles (rubeola).
 The MMR vaccine is available for a fee at any of ASU's health services locations.

-Students must submit the MMR Immunization Form before they can register for classes.
-A student will see a MMR Immunization hold under "My Tasks" on My ASU until measles information is received and verified.
+Students will see a MMR Immunization hold under "My Tasks" on My ASU until measles information is received and verified.
 For additional information about the MMR Immunization requirement, visit the Health Services website or call 480-965-8177.
 Records may be faxed to 480-965-8914.

 In addition to meeting with an advisor, in order to register for classes, students must have activated your ASURITE ID, which can be found in the materials you have received from the ASU Undergraduate Admissions office.
 Your ASU ID number and PIN are your key to accessing various services at ASU.